FHatCSW/hack_the_fab/raspberry/03_self_signed_auth/README.md

 | cert | `ca.crt`, `mqtt-client.crt`, `mqtt-client.key`     |

-## Mosquitto Websocket Client using Paho-MQTT-Python With Certificates
+## Test the Broker using Paho-MQTT-Python

 - if `mosquitto.conf` has `require_certificates true` then the following code will work:

+- Define the path to you selfsigned certificates.

 ```python
 import ssl